-I went to Glasgow School of Art and had a fantastic time there getting my BA Hons in Design.
-Whilst I was there I was styling for some amazing photoshoots for different Scottish newspapers and also working in fashion retail.
+I went to Glasgow School of Art and had a fantastic time there getting my BA Honours degree in Design.
+Whilst I was there I was styling for some amazing photoshoots for different Scottish newspapers, and also working in fashion retail.

-When I was in my forth and final year I was approached to do a pilot fashion series that toured around the country, and this one was in Glasgow.
-It turned out to be the hugely successful show She’s Gotta Have it on Channel 4.
+When I was in my fourth and final year, I was approached to do a pilot fashion series that toured around the country, and this one was in Glasgow.
+It turned out to be the hugely successful show, She’s Gotta Have it on Channel 4.
 I was taken on as both an on screen stylist and behind the scenes stylist for all six series.

-Although I loved the creativity of photoshoot work I adored working in TV so was over the moon when a new show was staring on Sky1 with Lorraine Kelly.
-It was to start straight after her show had finished on GMTV, and I got the fashion presenters job.
-That show finished after a year and thankfully GMTV asked me to move over to the main show where I stayed for a further nine years.
+Although I loved the creativity of photoshoot work, I adored working in TV so I was over the moon when a new show was staring on Sky1 with Lorraine Kelly.
+It was to start straight after her show had finished on GMTV, and I got the fashion presenter job.
+That show finished after a year, but thankfully GMTV asked me to move over to the main show where I stayed for a further nine years.

-During that time I had columns in most of the big mags, styled the likes of Katherine Jenkins, Cat Deely and Lady Gaga.
-Presented from the Oscar red carpet three times, sent daily reports back from NYC fashion week all whilst living and breathing the UK High Street.
-Since moving over to Daybreak and Lorraine I’ve interviewed some of the biggest celebs around like Beyonce, Gwyneth Paltrow, Kim Kardashian and SJP.
-And cant wait to see what’s coming next.
+During that time, I had columns in most of the big mags, styled the likes of Katherine Jenkins, Cat Deely and Lady Gaga.
+I presented from the Oscar red carpet three times, sent daily reports back from NYC fashion week, and all whilst living and breathing the UK High Street.
+Since moving over to Daybreak and Lorraine, I’ve interviewed some of the biggest celebs around, including Beyonce, Gwyneth Paltrow, Kim Kardashian and Sarah Jessica Parker.
+I cant wait to see what’s coming next.

-What do you most enjoy about working on Daybreak/Lorraine?
-I love the fact everyday is different.
-Whether its trawling the high street for the latest trend, or meeting up and getting fashion tips from the latest celeb in town.
-Working London fashion week and of course the makeovers we’ve done are amazing.
-And not forgetting, working with my Lorraine, we get on so well and she’s such a great friend.
+What do you most enjoy about working on GMB/Lorraine?
+I love the fact everyday is different; whether its trawling the high street for the latest trend, or meeting up and getting fashion tips from the latest celeb in town.
+Working London Fashion Week and, of course, the makeovers we’ve done are amazing.
+And not forgetting working with my Lorraine, we get on so well and she’s such a great friend.

 Who is the most memorable celebrity/personality you have ever met and why?
 It's got to be Sarah Jessica Parker!
 There are a few reasons here.
 The first obviously being because she’s a style icon of the highest order.
 It was also my first BIG interview, nothing like being thrown in at the deep end eh!
 And lastly because she was such a sweet, chic, fabulous lady who didn’t even mind when I said the name of her film wrong (I know!
 I was mortified!)

-Tell us one fact about yourself that we'd be surprised to learn I’m actually really Dyslexic, but since being properly diagnosed, whilst at Glasgow School of Art, have learnt how to work with it.
-If you were to have told me when I was diagnosed at 20, that within the following 15 years I’d be reading autocue, writing scripts and have written a 30,000 word book I would have never of believed you, but I did it.
-In my opinion if you’re dyslexic it just means that you’re gifted in some other way, whether that’s creatively, with communication or with your hands.
-I think I can safely say now, that I’m incredibly glad to be dyslexic because I wouldn’t be doing what I do, or working on Daybreak and Lorraine.
+Tell us one fact about yourself that we'd be surprised to learn I’m actually really dyslexic, but since being properly diagnosed, whilst at Glasgow School of Art, have learnt how to work with it.
+If you were to have told me when I was diagnosed at 20, that within the following 15 years I’d be reading autocue, writing scripts and have written a 30,000 word book, I would have never have believed you, but I did it.
+In my opinion, if you’re dyslexic it just means that you’re gifted in some other way, whether that’s creatively, with communication or with your hands.
+I think I can safely say now that I’m incredibly glad to be dyslexic because I wouldn’t be doing what I do, or working on GMB and Lorraine.